shawntabrizi/rust-state-machine/src/18/template/README.md

 Well, currently there are definitions of the account type in both the Balances Pallet and the System Pallet.
 Imagine if you had many more Pallets too!
 Such refactoring could be very difficult, but also totally avoided if we used generic types to begin with.

-Truthfully, the advantage of generic types will not be super obvious in this tutorial, but when building a blockchain SDK like the Substrate, this kind of flexibility will allow ecosystem developers to reach their full potential.
+Truthfully, the advantage of generic types will not be super obvious in this tutorial, but when building a blockchain framework like [Polkadot SDK](https://github.com/paritytech/polkadot-sdk), this kind of flexibility will allow ecosystem developers to reach their full potential.

-For example, teams have used Substrate to build fully compatible Ethereum blockchains, while other teams have experimented with cutting edge cryptographic primitives.
+For example, teams have used Polkadot SDK to build fully compatible Ethereum blockchains, while other teams have experimented with cutting-edge cryptographic primitives.
 This generic framework allows both teams to be successful.

 ## Generic Types